jofraley/Hacking_JavaScript/labs/jsapi/style_feature_layer/lab.md

      });
   ```

-4. Next we tell the renderer how to represent each discrete `Division` value (the values are `Yes` or `No`).
+4. Next we tell the renderer how to represent each discrete `Division` value.
 We will define the line color / properties for each division of the NYC Subway system.
   ```javascript
     var renderer = new UniqueValueRenderer({
         field: "Division",